callowayproject/pybpmn-parser/docs/installation.md

 ### Python Version Issues

-Ensure you're using Python 3.8 or higher:
+Ensure you're using Python 3.12 or higher:

 ```bash
 python --version
 ```

-If you have multiple Python versions, you may need to use `python3` or `python3.8+` explicitly:
+If you have multiple Python versions, you may need to use `python3` or a specific 3.12+ interpreter explicitly:

 ```bash
 python3 -m pip install pybpmn-parser